ArtemioUrbina/240pTestSuite/trunk/240psuite/NES/README.md

 * Extra patterns and collaboration: Konsolkongen & [shmups] regulars

 If you're interested in contributing to the NES port, you're invited to post in its [development thread].
-We seek experts in the following:
+We seek experts with authentic NES and clone consoles, both NTSC and PAL, who can run the suite on

-* Testing on PAL NES
-* Testing on Dendy
-* Testing with high-quality displays and scalers
+high-quality displays and scalers.
-* Measuring the actual IRE levels of PAL NES and Dendy video with an oscilloscope

 [@Artemio]: https://twitter.com/Artemio
 [@PinoBatch]: https://twitter.com/PinoBatch